-- Questions must be answered in order asked. - Solutions must be neat. - You must use the given symbols. - You must show all reasoning. - Copying is never allowed, even when working together. - 1.
-Here are some quick ones.
-For each answer, explain why. - 1.
-If a matrix is singular, how does that reflect in its eigenvalues? - 2.
-Is it possible for an $n \times n$ matrix with all n eigenvalues different to be defective? - 3.
-Is a square null-matrix defective?
-Singular? - 4.
-Is a unit matrix defective?
-Singular? - 5.
-Is a square matrix with all coefficients 1 singular?
-Defective? - 6.
-Is a square matrix with all coefficients 0 except $a{12} = 1$ singular?
-Defective?
-How many independent eigenvectors are there?
-To answer this, find the eigenvalue(s) and dimension of their null spaces for this simple triangular matrix. - 7.
-Is a square matrix with all coefficients 0 except $a{i\,i+1}=1$ for $i=1,2,\ldots,n-1$ singular?
-Defective?
-How many independent eigenvectors are there? - 2.
+- Questions must be answered in order asked. - Solutions must be neat. - Solutions must be exact and fully simplified. - You must use the given symbols. - You must show all reasoning. - Copying is never allowed, even when working together. - 1.
 An anti-symmetric matrix is a matrix for which $A^{\rm T}=-A$ .
-Are the eigenvalues of an antisymmetric matrix real too?
-To check, write down a nontrivial anti-symmetric $2\times 2$ matrix and see.
+Are the eigenvalues of an antisymmetric real matrix real too?
+To check, write down the simplest nontrivial anti-symmetric $2 \times 2$ matrix you can think of (which may not be symmetric) and see.
 In fact, the eigenvalues of an antisymmetric matrix are always purely imaginary, i.e. proportional to $i=\sqrt{-1}$ .
 The (complex) eigenvectors are orthogonal, as long as you remember that in the first vector of a dot product, you must take complex conjugate, i.e. replace every i by -i.
-Verify this for your antisymmetric matrix. - 3.
+Verify this for your antisymmetric matrix. - 2.
 Analyze and accurately draw the quadratic curve using matrix diagonalization.
 Show the exact, as well as the approximate values for all angles.
 Repeat for the curve,